2026 Girls Recruiting Classes

 University of Georgia: Trinity Beth, Isabel Emanuels, Liv Krol Andersen

-University of Arizona: Nagore Martinez, Antonia Steiner
+University of Arizona: Nagore Martinez, Antonia Steiner, Olivia Hung

 University of Houston: Athena Singh, Sandra Palin